 “Jesus Christ completed everything necessary to save and heal every person.
 You believed and received salvation.
 Healing comes the exact same way!
 It shouldn’t be any harder to receive your healing since He provided it at the same time as forgiveness for your sin.
 Neither does it take any more faith to raise someone from the dead than to see them born again!”

 If this is the case, then Wommack and his cronies should all never die, and not wear glasses, get sick, or ever go to the doctor.
 They need to go to each nursing home and raise all of the old people from the dead when they die.
 This is just ludicrous and idiotic.
 Anyone who believes this tripe is being deceived.
 They join the health and wealth false gospel with their soteriology.
 Do you see the problems here?
+If you don’t do these miracles, you aren’t justified to God according to Andy’s way of thinking.

 You had to know this would show up sometime,